rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 {% endraw %}

 #### Device Class Note
-For sensors and binary sensors, "device_class" can be set by placing the following somewhere in the Object's Description field in HomeVisionXL.
+For all objects defined as sensors or binary sensors, "device_class" can be set by placing the following somewhere in the Object's Description field in HomeVisionXL.
 <pre>
    dc:<i>device_class</i>
 </pre>